-Families with children who’ve taken Children’s Motrin (ibuprofen) have sued the manufacturer, Johnson & Johnson (J&J) subsidiary McNeil Consumer Healthcare, Inc., for life-threatening allergic skin reactions caused by the drug.
+Families with children who have taken Children’s Motrin (ibuprofen) have sued the manufacturer, Johnson & Johnson (J&J) subsidiary McNeil Consumer Healthcare, Inc., for life-threatening allergic skin reactions caused by the drug.

 What Is Children’s Motrin?